-The values obtained so far are in mV/V units, these are factory calibrated and fixed to within about 0.1% accuracy.
+The values obtained so far are in mV/V units, these are factory calibrated and fixed to within 0.1% accuracy.

-The device also contains two separate user-adjustable calibration parameter groups, these are termed Cell and System.
-Cell being used to convert from mV/V to a force and System to convert this force to required engineering units.
-We shall being using System for the following exercise where we rescale the output value to read in units of your choice, and to calibrate precisely to your load cell / system hardware.
+The device also contains two separate user-adjustable calibration parameter groups, these are termed "Cell" and "System".
+Cell being used to convert from mV/V to a calibration value and System to convert this calibration value to the required engineering units.
+The use of "CELL" is optional.
+We shall be using "System" for the following exercise where we rescale the output value to read in units of your choice, and to calibrate precisely to your load cell / system hardware.

-Instrument Explorer provide 'Wizards' to allow quick and simple calibration operations to be undertaken without the use of a calculator.
+Instrument Explorer provides Wizards to allow quick and simple calibration operations to be undertaken without the use of a calculator.
 Wizards can be activated by simply selecting the required item from the Wizard menu.
 Since we are now calibrating at system level we have a choice of two calibration methods: